taskflow/taskflow/README.md

 When you have dynamic tasks (subflows), you cannot simply use the `dump` method because it displays only the static portion.
-Instead, you need to execute the graph to spawn dynamic tasks first.
+Instead, you need to execute the graph first to spawn dynamic tasks.

 <img align="right" src="image/debug_subflow.png" width="25%">